emerladCoder/RPG-Maker-MV-Cheat-Menu-Plugin/README.md

 * Unpack Game if needed.
  * Use one of these tools: [link](http://www.ulmf.org/bbs/showpost.php?p=830445&postcount=91)
-* Copy and Paste this contents of this folder into folder with Game.exe
+* Copy and Paste this contents of Cheat_Menu folder into folder with Game.exe
 * Patch your www/js/plugins.js
  * Backup your www/js/plugins.js file
  * Patch